 I was raised in Hanoi, Vietnam.
-I attend the University of Rochester in upstate New York, studying Digital Media, Human-Computer Interaction (Computer Science), and Visual & Cultural Studies.
+I attended the University of Rochester in upstate New York, and studied Digital Media, Computer Science (Human-Computer Interaction focus), and Visual & Cultural Studies.

 Broadly, I am interested in the “idea delivery” problem – how humans communicate with other humans and with software, and why